binaryage/firelogger.py/README.markdown

   * console supports rich formatting of python log messages
   * thread-safety
   * improved API
+  * Firefox Addon detached as a separate project FireLogger

 * v0.2 (24.11.2008)
   * Django and WSGI middlewares by Alexander Solovyov
   * added as firepython package to PyPI index
-  * fixed FirePython panel styles when Firebug window was detached from main window
+  * fixed Logger panel styles when Firebug window was detached from main window

 * v0.1 (15.11.2008)
   * public alpha release